-We’re going to look into two scenarios:
+To resize Windows VPS server drive, we’re going to look into 2 scenarios:

 - You have upgraded your Windows VPS to a higher plan and you have also taken the necessary steps for the upgrade to make sure it is already completed, but the drive size is still showing the size of your previous plan.

 - Scenario two, sometimes a newly created VPS Server does not resize the drive size to the correct one.
-For example, you have ordered a 50GB SSD storage plan, however, it only shows 15GB drive size.
+For example, you have ordered a 50 GB SSD storage plan; however, it only shows a 15 GB drive size.